Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches: Estimation with Missing Data under a Parametric Model Framework

 The expectation in (\ref{Q_ES}) is not always feasible, especially for a general form of the density generator.
-If the E-step is intractable, a natural choice is to use a stochastic variant of the EM algorithm.
-Namely, instead of computing the full expectation, it approximates it using random samples, often via Monte Carlo methods.
-This allows the algorithm to proceed even when the exact E-step is infeasible (e.g., due to a complex density generator function), enabling efficient parameter estimation while maintaining convergence properties under certain conditions.
-Several stochastic versions of the EM algorithm have been developed to address such kind of situation.
-To cite a few, stochastic EM (SEM) replaces the full E-step with a sample-based approximation, often using a single or a few random draws from the conditional distribution of the latent variables.
+If the E-step is intractable (e.g., due to a complex density generator function), a natural choice is to use a stochastic variant of the EM algorithm.
+Namely, instead of computing the full expectation, it is approximated using random samples, often via Monte Carlo methods.
+This enables efficient parameter estimation while maintaining convergence properties under certain conditions.
+Several stochastic versions of the EM algorithm have been developed to address such kind of situation (see Table~\ref{Stochastic_EM_variants}).
+Stochastic EM (SEM) replaces the full E-step with a sample-based approximation, using a single or a few random draws from the conditional distribution of the missing observations.
 This allows the algorithm to handle large or complex datasets when computing the exact expectation is impractical.
-Monte Carlo EM (MCEM) improves this by using Monte Carlo sampling to approximate the E-step with multiple samples, providing a more accurate estimate of the expectation.
-It is especially useful when analytical solutions are unavailable but sampling is feasible.
-Finally, stochastic approximation EM (SAEM) goes further by combining stochastic updates with a smoothing mechanism, updating the expectation incrementally over iterations.
+Monte Carlo EM (MCEM) improves this by using Monte Carlo sampling to approximate the E-step with multiple samples, providing a more accurate estimate of the expectation (one can consider Metropolis-Hasting \cite{cherifi2025} or Gibbs sampling \cite{liu2019parameter}).
+The MCEM is especially useful when analytical solutions are unavailable but sampling is feasible \cite{mclachlan2008algorithm}.
+Finally, stochastic approximation EM (SAEM) goes further by combining stochastic updates with a smoothing mechanism, updating the expectation incrementally over iterations as s.t. $\Xbm^{(k)} \sim f(\Xbm|\Xbo;\thev^{(k)})$ and $0<\gamma_k<1$ .
 This leads to better stability and convergence, even when using fewer samples at each iteration \cite{little2019,delmas2024}.
-In Table.~\ref{Stochastic_EM_variants} we present the main stochastic EM variants.